kiram9/frser-duino/README.md

 ===========
 Port that supports the teensy 3.1 board.

+Build using the arduino project in arduino with the teensyduino installed.

 This board is nice since it has emulated serial - it is much faster at processing serial data than traditional arduino targets.
 Alternative code to serprog-duino.
-We're in process of melding all the good bits of